-Four questions to ask before constructing a labyrinth:
+Five questions to ask before constructing a labyrinth:

-What do I mean by an "effective" labyrinth?
+What is an "effective" labyrinth?

-labyrinths work.
+When newcomers encounter the labyrinth, many are eager to change these ancient designs and do so without an appreciation as to how effective labyrinths work.
 They do not realize that these archetypal designs were intentionally created to stir the human heart and order the chaos in the collective.

 "The Labyrinth is an ancient symbol, a collectively and anonymously fashioned design, shaped and given fuller meaning over time by hundreds of generations.
 This fails to comply with the modern notion of the individual genius of an artist being unique and free, coming from within, and being beholden only to oneself.
 Indeed, collective, anonymous experience and individual probings clash with one another."
-(Hermann Kern, Through the Labyrinth p.
+(Hermann Kern, Through the Labyrinth, p.
 305)

-Facilitator TrainingOnce a labyrinth has been built, we often get requests as to how to createa program to use it.
-Our research says that when there is not a knowledgeable 'point' person, the labyrinth is used less often.
+Facilitator TrainingOnce a labyrinth has been built, we often get requests as to how to create a program to use it.
+Our research shows that when there is not a knowledgeable 'point' person on site, the labyrinth is used less often.

-Veriditas Labyrinth facilitators are trained under the theme To Facilitate a Labyrinth is to Walk a Spiritual Path.
-This two-day training, presently taught by Lauren Artress, or one of our Master Teachers offers guidance to present professional quality labyrinth events and prepares presenters to receive the profound depth that the labyrinth can awaken.
+Veriditas Labyrinth Facilitators are trained under the premise ‘To Facilitate a Labyrinth is to Walk a Spiritual Path.’
+This two-day training, taught by Lauren Artress or one of our Master Teachers, offers guidance to present professional quality labyrinth events and prepares presenters to receive the profound depth that the labyrinth can awaken.